 Basic Fitting Types for Connecting PEX Plumbing Pipe

-PEX is a term that refers to cross-linked polyethylene.
+PEX plumbing pipe is a term that refers to cross-linked polyethylene.
 It is a form of flexible plumbing tubing used for both hot and cold water supply lines.
 Thanks to its flexibility and ease of connection, PEX is gradually becoming the preferred pipe for residential and commercial uses.

 There are also third-party fittings available that normally can be used with any manufacturer's PEX pipe, but following the PEX manufacturer's recommendations is important.
 Use fittings rated by a certified third-party testing and listing agency, such as NSF, IAPMO, CSA, IGL, or UL.

 Connection methods vary from manufacturer to manufacturer, but typically they fall into one of five categories.
 Some connection methods require a specific tool designed for that method.
 Large home improvement centers, as well as online retailers, stock most of these connection fittings as well as the required tools.

 PEX crimp fittings are the standard type of fitting used in PEX systems.
 A large variety of fittings are available to make PEX-to-PEX connections, as well as transitions to other pipe materials.

 Most crimp fittings are made of brass (manufactured to ASTM F1807 standards), but poly-alloy crimp fittings (sometimes called poly-plastic) are also available (manufactured to ASTM F2159 standards).

 Crimp fittings require copper or stainless steel crimp rings and a PEX crimp or clamp tool.
 Some manufacturers use O-rings on their metal fittings (manufactured to ASTM 2434 standards) to make the seal with the tubing.